nikandlv/dynamic-redux/README.md

-# Dynamic redux boilerplate
+# Dynamic redux

-> With dynamic redux boilerplate you can inject your reducers on the fly
+> With dynamic redux you can inject your reducers on the fly

 ## Installation